Observation - Software User Adoption

 Software User Adoption - Consider This

 Important user adoption metrics determine how much deviation there is between end-user behavior and the intended new process.
 Knowing these levels of deviation will help you determine how to influence and guide end-users toward the new process.
-The right metrics don’t necessarily need to be complex or sophisticated to provide accurate insight into the impact of current business processes (e.g., how long it takes to perform a particular process).
+Surveys can be an excellent and simple tool to help bring understanding to this otherwise ambiguous area.
+Want some more good news?
+The right metrics don’t necessarily need to be complex or overly-sophisticated to provide accurate insight into the impact of current business processes (e.g., how long it takes to perform a particular process).

 Brainstorm both intended and unintended behaviors and outcomes during implementation in order to create the proper software user adoption metrics.
 Here are some examples of insightful metrics: